roby2014/virtual-board-vhdl/readme.md

 It also has a websocket server implemented which means it is easy to access to all the pins/signals via other applications, this will make the interface implementation process way easier.

+One of the goals is also to add compatibility with [UsbPort], which is a "communication" method that allows students to manipulate their VHDL circuit signals via a Kotlin/Java application.

 [Here (gui_interface)](https://github.com/roby2014/board-emulator-vhdl/tree/main/gui_interface) is a quick UI prototype built with C++ to show what a board interface can look like.

-*Soon I will show examples/documentate how the configuration is made, communication protocol works, etc..*

 ## Credits
 - [GHDL](https://github.com/ghdl/ghdl) - VHDL 2008/93/87 simulator